582

 The front window has a table and two chairs below it where you can sit and chat over tea, but the man's wife was sitting there.
 At least I believed her to be such.
 Rather strange sitting arrangements, but that might be what 50 years of marriage does to couples.
 Who knows?

 While I got our tea at the service table (just down from the check-in window), Tonya took a shot of the downstairs hallway.
-There be a wonderful antique hat and coat rack in the lower hall as are other antiques throughout.
+There is a wonderful antique hat and coat rack in the lower hall as are other antiques throughout.

 By the time we had our tea, the older couple had left and we had the room to ourselves.
 Here are two shots from inside.

-The green marble mantel which Tonya tells me is faux but I couldn't tell if it was or not
+The green marble mantel which Tonya tells me is faux but I couldn't tell if it was or not |

 While I have the photos out here are some more.
 Our room was on the second floor.
 Well second and a half floor.
 You get to the top of the stairs and if you make a left where all the Oscar Wilde books are living in a drum table, some rooms go toward the back of the house, but if you make a right you go up a few steps to the better rooms at the front of the house (much like Fawlty Towers has that little half up to the second floor), but that be considered the second floor as well (and the Waverley IS NOT Fawlty Towers).

-Looking towards the back of the house on the second floor
+Looking towards the back of the house on the second floor |

-Door to the Oscar Wilde Room
+Door to the Oscar Wilde Room |

 As we were relaxing below stairs sipping tea like we were millionaires, me friend and his wife arrived for a short cuppa and a hello.
 He had told me he would be in Halifax about the time we were arriving and we exchanged information.
-Since we were out all day as they were travelling into Halifax we were going to meet for drinks, but time constraints for both of us prevented that thus, tea at the Waverley which was probably even better.
+Since we were out all day as they were travelling into Halifax, we were going to meet for drinks, but time constraints for both of us prevented that thus, tea at the Waverley which was probably even better.

 Shortly after they left us, we reluctantly trudged upstairs.
 It was lovely just relaxing and hard to leave.
 But we had to shower and change for dinner.
 Here are a few of Tonya's pictures of the room.

-And a shot of the front.
+And a shot of the front. |

 I had arranged an intimate dinner for two in a private dining room at the Press Gang on Prince Street.
 I thought this would be just up Tonya's alley, an old historic building, fine dining, the works.
 Yee-ah I thought that.